-Next up for a new look is the drawers and cabinet that got a light sanding too.
+Next, the drawers and cabinet that got a light sanding too.
 I seriously was like a kid in the candy store to get started on this piece because of the vision I had for it with this color.

 I’ve used it on this Rustic Chic set…

-and also on this Mid Century Modern credenza.
+and also, on this Mid Century Modern credenza.
 Isn’t it great how it suits all styles?
-If you want to know the color, I can’t tell you because it’s a seconds paint.
+Sadly, if you want to know the color, I can’t tell you because it’s a seconds paint.

-And how about them legs and carvings…swoon.
+But even so, how about them legs and carvings…swoon.

-Do pin and share so others can learn a new trick too.
+Additionally, pin and share so others can learn a new trick too.
 Thank you for the love! ♥

 In sum, if that has whetted your appetite for paint, I think you’re going to love this thrift store chest that gets a new look.
 See the after HERE.